Personal vs Commercial Use | What does Personal Use Mean?

-One of the most common questions we get asked as independent design foundries is “Do I need a license for this use?”
-Knowing the differences in Personal vs Commercial Use can be tricky at first, but by the end of this article we hope you will have a more clear understanding.
+One of the most common questions we get asked as independent design foundries is “Do I need a license for this use”?
+Knowing the differences between Personal vs Commercial Use can be tricky at first, but by the end of this article, we hope you will have a more clear understanding.
+Most of these situations are true for licensing in general, not just for fonts, but obviously, there can be subtle differences.

 Why do I need a license?

 Typography is often at the core of any graphic design, specifically when trying to communicate something.
-Fonts allow you to save time and build a tool box of alternatives that can quickly change the tone in any design to better reflect the intent of your messaging.
+Fonts allow you to save time and build a toolbox of alternatives that can quickly change the tone in any design to better reflect the intent of your messaging.
+Licensing is the way that designers get support to continue working.
+A single font can take hundreds of hours, so it’s not unreasonable to think that if you would like to use it with your business, it should be worth supporting their business.
+Pricing often (but definitely not always) reflects the time it takes to build the skills (learning software and hardware, other alphabets, artistic talent, and more) needed to develop highly functional fonts.

 If you need a better understanding of the common types of licensees, you can check out this article.